oceancleanupfounder

 5. Full-scale Cleanup

-• “The Ocean Cleanup’s goal is to fuel the world’s fight against oceanic plastic pollution by initiating the largest cleanup in history.”
+• Stated in that year: “The Ocean Cleanup’s goal is to fuel the world’s fight against oceanic plastic pollution by initiating the largest cleanup in history.”

 Again, successful results make the answer seem easy.
 But again, the path to success was not easy.
-The work was fueled by the value of a compelling purpose and equally compelling picture of possibility — a “what could be” hypothesis grounded in pertinent knowledge.
+The work was fueled by the value of a compelling purpose and equally compelling picture of possibility as viewed by Slat, by hundreds of technical experts (initially involved as volunteers), by all those who contributed to crowdfunding and to other funding, and by early partners in the series of “how” tasks.

 Sample Sources: